 - Use the right accounting system.
 Most businesses use either a cash-based or accrual-based system.
 With the cash-based system, you count income when you receive money and expenses when you pay them.
 If you’re using an online payment program like Paypal or Venmo, this may be the system you use.
 Regardless of the system you use, make sure it’s secure and check it often.

 - Maintain your books daily.
 This is essential to having an accurate picture of where your business is going money-wise.
 Once you’ve set up your system, keeping the books by making sure you’ve entered your daily expenses should only take a few minutes a day.
 Then, if you lose that receipt, at least you’ve got the record in your files.
+The smartest way is to use a system you can access from your cab, wherever you are.

 - Track your money frequently.
 In these days with electronic payments, it’s nice to get paid quicker than back in the days of physical invoices and mailed checks.
 But that also means that someone can steal your funds without going into a bank.
 Or a shipper could put a hold on a payment and you might not know it.
 And, when you review your financial statements, make sure they’re for authorized expenses.
 Of course, the vast majority of employees and business partners are completely trustworthy.
 But, as the old saying goes, it always pays to check twice.